What Employers Have to Say About ELAB:

 discuss internship opportunities.
 We view this as a great way to expose

 students to a variety of high growth ventures.
-We will
+We will be holding

 Does San Jose State provide any compensation to the students?